Grassmarket Community Project

 - Compassion: Addressing social need via our congregations

 HeartEdge is shaped by our experience at the margins, on the edge.

-HeartEdge helps churches develop commercial, cultural and community activity, while deepening relationship and insight with those most marginalised.
+HeartEdge helps churches develop commercial, cultural and community activity while deepening relationship and insight with those most marginalised.
 We’re fuelled by the interest and agenda of an active membership participating across the emerging network.

 We work with our members to identify their knowledge, insight, skills and experience and find ways to promote and share these.
-HeartEdge provides opportunity for our members to access support, useful consultancy and share their learning with others.
+HeartEdge provides the opportunity for our members to access support, useful consultancy and share their learning with others.

 Initiated by the congregation at St Martin-in-the-Fields, HeartEdge is an emerging network, building association, learning, development and resource with churches and other organisations working across the UK and overseas.
 HeartEdge is about being at the heart of culture, commerce and community, standing with those marginalised and on the edge.